Are Your Hands Going Numb?

 - Is your hand numbness worse at certain times (e.g., day versus night)?

 The goal of asking yourself such questions is force you to look more closely at the numbness.
-The answers to these questions can pinpoint the reason (cause) for your hands are going numb.
+The answers to these questions can pinpoint the reason (cause) for your hands going numb.

-It’s important to note that ANY numbness in your hands is NOT normal.
-If you experience numb hands occasionally, perhaps once or twice per month, there’s likely not much to worry about.
+perhaps once or twice per month, there’s probably not much to worry about.
 More than likely, you

 slept in a